redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

         }
     }

-The **environments** option enables the bundle only for the specified environments.
+The **environments** option enables the bundle only for the declared environments.
 In the example above, the BusinessDropCapBundle is enabled only for the dev and test enviroments.

 ### The all keyword
 To specifiy all the enviroments you can use the **all** keyword: